danielniemeyer/DNTutorial/README.md

 ## TODO

+- Add ability to hide and show a tutorial step and see how it syncs with skiping a tutorial step.

-- Dismiss objects based on user actions
+- Dismiss objects based on user actions √
-- Look into NSObject as the base type for tutorialElements
+- Look into NSObject as the base type for tutorialElements √
-- Add a tutorial step middleman object that handles tutorial progress of middle objects and can take a block before shouldPresentObject: with an associated key.
+- Add a tutorial step middleman object that handles tutorial progress of middle objects and can take a block before shouldPresentObject: with an associated key √

 - Generalize tutorial system to take many tutorial objects as inputs √
 - Flexible implementation with polimorphic base classes for easy cuztomizable subclasses √